binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 This is really dependent on the solution(s) you discover.

-Counter-Measures costs - vs - Breach Costs
+Think in terms of Counter-Measure costs - vs - Breach Costs and weigh them up against each other.